splitio/react-native-sdk-example/ExpoExample/README.md

 Second thing you'll need is to install [Expo-CLI](https://expo.io/) with the command `npm install -g expo-cli`.

-To run the app, first replace the `'<API-KEY>'` string in the App.js file with the browser key of your Split environment.
+To run the app, first replace the `'<SDK-KEY>'` string in the App.js file with the SDK key of client-side type of your Split environment.

 Optionally, you can try a [localhost configuration](https://help.split.io/hc/en-us/articles/4406066357901-React-Native-SDK#localhost-mode) as the example below: